orinaveh/next-workshop/README.md

 ## Challenges

 1. Add a custom hook in counter page.
+2. Find a way to keep a state of the numbers of request made to the page, without rerender the page.
-2. Create a common component for button, and use it in counter page. use tailwind css to style the button.
+3. Create a common component for button, and use it in counter page. use tailwind css to style the button.
-3. format layout using tailwind css.
+4. format layout using tailwind css.
-4. Add new page called `counter-ssg` and use SSG to render the page, and move the state of counter to the url.
+5. Add new page with route `/counter-ssg` and use SSG to render the page, and move the state of counter to the url.
-5. Add new page called `counter-isr` and use ISR to render the page, and move the state of counter to the url. rerender the page every 1 minute.
+6. Add new page with route `/counter-isr` and use ISR to render the page, and move the state of counter to the url. rerender the page every 1 minute.